LiuHuayang27/TransSAFP/readme.md

 ## Usage
 To install, simply `git clone` this repository and activate the corresponding Conda environment.

-To predict a native peptide sequence (without any unnatrual amino acid or chemical modifications) using the pretrain model:
+To predict a native peptide sequence (without any unnatural amino acid or chemical modifications) using the pretrain model:
 ```bash
 python run_pretrain.py {Your-Sequence-Here}
 python run_pretrain.py AAAAAAAA # Predicts the antimicrobial activity label of the octa-alanine.